Shooting at the 2011 Pan American Games – Women's 10 metre air pistol

 The women's 10 metre air pistol shooting event at the 2011 Pan American Games was held on October 16 at the Pan American Shooting Polygon in Guadalajara.
-The defending Pan American Games champion is Avianna Chao of Canada.
+The defending Pan American Games champion was Avianna Chao of Canada, but she did not participate.

 The event consisted of two rounds: a qualifier and a final.
 In the qualifier, each shooter fired 40 shots with an air pistol at 10 metres distance.
 Scores for each shot were in increments of 1, with a maximum score of 10.

 The top 8 shooters in the qualifying round moved on to the final round.
 There, they fired an additional 10 shots.
 These shots scored in increments of .1, with a maximum score of 10.9.
 The total score from all 50 shots was used to determine final ranking.

 With the win Dorothy Ludwig of Canada qualifies Canada a quota spot for the women's 10 metre air pistol event at the 2012 Summer Olympics in London, Great Britain.

 Schedule

-All times are Central Standard Time (UTC-6).
+All times are Central Standard Time (UTC−6).